What’s the difference between exact copies (duplicate content) and rehashed content?

 Amazon Affiliate Account (free) – Instead of doing those hokey product comparisons / product reviews for Factoidz so Mike Quoc can rake in the Adsense revenue and barely share it with you, write content, say for instance, about an invisible dog fence.
 Post an Amazon banner in the content with a “kit” for sale, and you get 6% – 15% of every one that someone buys after clicking that banner.
 That’s like $20!

-The Best Spinner ($47.00 / 1 yr. subscription for the month of October) this robot is an amazing tool that will help you dominate the subjects you write about with your content.
+The Best Spinner ($47.00-$77.00 / 1 yr. subscription) this robot is an amazing tool that will help you dominate the subjects you write about with your content.
 If used responsibly, what will be produced will provide search engine users with a much better experience and add value to the Internet.
-For all of these robots we sell at Bangari, we get a commission that will be shared among Bangari Content Producers, based on how much you have contributed to the site.
-So buy one now! click on this hyperlinked banner below to do it…
+For all of these robots we sell at Bangari, we get a commission that will be shared among Bangari Content Producers in the co-op, based on how much you have contributed to the site.
+So buy one now!
+Click on this hyperlinked banner below to do it…

 - Beginners Guide: Doing a Site Audit Using Google Webmaster Tools (distilled.net)